Zika Virus Infection

 - Travellers from countries affected by ZIKV cannot donate blood for 4 weeks after return if they have had no symptoms, or 6 months if they have had symptoms of ZIKV infection.

-The following is advice for Women who are Pregnant travelling to areas with High risk of ZIKV transmission:
+Women who are Pregnant travelling to areas with High risk of ZIKV transmission are advised to postpone non-essential travel.

-The following is advice for Women who are Pregnant travelling to areas with Moderate risk of ZIKV transmission:
+Women who are Pregnant travelling to areas with Moderate risk of ZIKV transmission should be advised to consider postponing non-essential travel.

 If travel is essential, they should be helped to understand the risks in order to make a fully informed decision.